leonardr/cce-python/README.md

    complicating factors.
 The copyright on this book has almost certainly lapsed.

-* `Renewed.` - One renewal record was found and it's an exact match.
-This book is almost certainly still in copyright.

-* `Probably renewed, but registration dates don't match.` - There was a single renewal for the registration ID, but the dates didn't match.
-This is most likely an error in the digitized data, and the work is almost certainly still in copyright.

-* `Renewed (date match).` - There were multiple renewals for the registration ID, but one of them has a date match with the original registration.
+* `Renewed (date match).` - A renewal was found which has a date match with the original registration.
 That's almost certainly the 'real' renewal, and if so, this book is still in copyright.

-* `Probably renewed (author match).` - There were multiple renewals for the registration ID, and there was no date match, but one of the renewals has the same author as this book.
+* `Probably renewed (author match).` - There was no date match, but one of the renewals has the same author as the one mentioned in this registration.
 That's probably the 'real' renewal, and if so, this book is still in copyright.

-* `Probably renewed (title match).` - There were multiple renewals for the registration ID, and there was no date or author match, but one of the renewals has a close title match for this book.
+* `Probably renewed (title match).` - There was no date or author match, but one of the renewals has a similar title to the one mentioned in the registration.
 That's probably the 'real' renewal, and if so, this book is still in copyright.

-* `Probably not renewed (could not confirm match).` - There were multiple renewals for the registration ID, but none of them seemed actually related to this book.
-There was no date, author, or title match.
-It's best to check this one manually to see what happened.
+* `Possibly renewed, but none of these renewals seem like a good match.` - One or more renewals was found based on the registration ID, but the other data doesn't match.
+Since renewal IDs were reused over time, this may or may not mean that this particular publication had its copyright renewed.
+It needs to be checked manually.

+* `Foreign publication.` - There's strong evidence that this work is a foreign publication.
+If so, then its copyright was restored by treaty and the presence or absence of a renewal is irrelevant.

+* `Possible foreign publication - check manually.` - This work was mentioned in the registration record for a foreign publication.
+This may mean that it, itself, is a foreign publication.
+It needs to be checked manually.

+* `Classified with parent.` - This work was grouped beneath another registration, and the parent registration was removed from consideration -- probably because it was post-1963 or because it was a foreign work.
+In the absence of strong evidence to the contrary, all of its children were also removed from consideration, but they were given a different `disposition` in case you want to check them manually.